Privacy Statement

 For our social media presence on Facebook, including the so-called Page Insights, we are – if and insofar as the General Data Protection Regulation (GDPR) is applicable – jointly responsible with Meta Platforms Ireland Limited (Ireland).
 Meta Platforms Ireland Limited is part of the Meta companies (including in the USA).
 Page Insights provides information about how visitors interact with our Facebook presence.
 We use Page Insights to provide our social media presence on Facebook in an effective and user-friendly manner.

-Further information on the type, scope and purpose of data processing, information on the rights of data subjects and the contact details of Facebook, as well as Facebook’s data protection officer, can be found in the Facebook privacy policy.
-With Facebook we have concluded the so-called “Responsible Party Addendum” and in particular agreed that Facebook is responsible for ensuring the rights of data subjects.
+Further information on the type, scope and purpose of data processing, information on the rights of data subjects and the contact details of Facebook, as well as Facebooks’s data protection officer, can be found in the Facebook privacy policy.
+With the so-called “Responsible Party Addendum” with Facebook and in particular agreed that Facebook is responsible for ensuring the rights of data subjects.
 For the so-called page insights, the relevant information can be found on the page «Page Insights Information» including «Page Insights Data Information».

 For necessary security-related, statistical and technical purposes, third parties whose services we use may process data in connection with our activities and operations in aggregated, anonymised or pseudonymised form.
 This is, for example, performance or usage data in order to be able to offer the respective service.